naman-unthinkable/webhook-test/README.md

 ```

 # Conclusion

 In summary, this completes our MEAN stack application with CRUD functionalities.
 It was done in two parts.
 First we created the server side scripting, where we used the schema for mongoDB that was handled by mongoose, APIs for exposing data, and starting the server on one our local ports.
 For this, we hosted it on http://localhost:3000.
 In the second part, we created the client-side view through angular.js, which was done with routing, and ng-view to inject different files into the index.html.
 We wrote controllers with injected dependencies to make requests and send data to the server through $http methods.

-We used curl to issue CRUD commands via command line to manipulate the running application.
+We used curl to issue CRUD commands via command line (using GIT Bash) to manipulate the running application.
 This is another way to demonstrate that the application is working, along with manipulating the data via the GUI on localhost.
 These frameworks of javascripts are single threaded and generally follow an asynchronous method, and are scalable for any website.
 MEAN stacks can be easily created and deployed on servers, as most of the servers support JavaScript.